StudioEtrange/mambo/README.md

     * Tab Editor / Homepage Items / Transmission
         * Enable, Minimum Authentication : Co-Admin
         * Connection / Url : `https://transmission.mydomain.com/transmission/rpc/` (We can not use internal network alias http://transmission if transmission is tied to a vpn service)
-        * Connection / User and password : fill with correct values
+        * Connection / User and password : fill with correct values from TRANSMISSION_USER and TRANSMISSION_PASSWORD

 ### Third party tools